-During the meal, Judas slipped away.

-After the meal, his closest friends went with Jesus to the garden of Gethsemane.
+During the meal, Judas slipped away, and, after the meal, the remaining disciples went with Jesus to Gethsemane.

-From the crowds of last Sunday, it was now just Peter, James and John going into the Garden with Jesus.
+From the crowds of last Sunday, it was now just a few going into the Garden with Jesus.

-But Jesus had often been in the garden with his disciples; so of course, Judas knew it too.
-Judas went there with a detachment of soldiers and police from the chief priests and the Pharisees.
-They came with lanterns, torches and weapons.
+Jesus had often been in the garden with his disciples; of course, Judas knew it too.
+So Judas went there with a detachment of soldiers and police from the chief priests and the Pharisees.
+They came with torches and weapons.